Punk ideologies: Conservatism

-A small number are conservative, rejecting leftist-anarchism, liberalism, communism and socialism in favor of conservatism.
-Notable conservative punks include Johnny Ramone, Dee Dee Ramone, Forgotten Rebels, Billy Zoom, Joe Escalante, Bobby Steele, Duane Peters Klamydia and Dave Smalley.
+A moderate number of punk bands and artists are conservative, rejecting liberalism, communism and socialism in favor of conservatism.
+Notable conservative punks include Johnny Ramone, Dee Dee Ramone, Cherie Currie, Forgotten Rebels, John Kezdy, Billy Zoom, Exene Cervenka, Joe Escalante, Bobby Steele, Ross the Boss, Duane Peters, Leonard Graves Phillips, John Knight, Jon Moss, Lee Ving, Klamydia, Dave Smalley, U.S. Chaos, Cro-Mags, and Agnostic Front.
+John Lydon of the Sex Pistols has also expressed some conservative views as early as the 80s.
+During the 1980 United States presidential election, Iggy Pop became a vocal supporter of Ronald Reagan.
+Ian Curtis of the post-punk quartet Joy Division was a loyal Conservative voter who not only voted for Margaret Thatcher in 1979 but persuaded the Liberal candidate to give him a lift to the polling station in order to do so.

 Some Christian punk and hardcore bands have conservative political stances, in particular some of the NYHC bands.
-Nazi Punks Fuck Off is a song by the Dead Kennedys, an American punk rock band, and is often considered the most famous song about conservative punk.
-The song was released in 1981 and was written in response to the rise of neo-Nazi and far-right movements in the punk scene at that time.
-The lyrics of "Nazi Punks Fuck Off" condemn the presence of far-right and fascist ideologies in the punk subculture, calling out individuals who espouse racist, sexist, and homophobic beliefs.
-The song's chorus is a direct call to action, urging punk fans to reject and expel these hateful elements from their community.

 Environmentalism

 Feminism

 Riot grrrl is an underground subcultural feminist punk movement that combines feminism, punk music and politics.
-It began during the early 1990s within the United States in Olympia, Washington and the greater Pacific Northwest.
+It began during the early 1990s within the United States in Olympia, Washington, and the greater Pacific Northwest.
 It is often associated with third-wave feminism, which is sometimes seen as having grown out of the riot grrrl movement, and has recently been seen in current fourth-wave feminist punk music.
 Riot grrrl bands often address issues such as rape, domestic abuse, sexuality, racism, patriarchy, classism, anarchism, and often contain themes of female empowerment.
-Primary bands associated with the movement include Bikini Kill, Bratmobile, Heavens to Betsy, Excuse 17, Huggy Bear, Skinned Teen, Emily's Sassy Lime and Sleater-Kinney, as well as queercore groups such as Team Dresch and the Third Sex.
+Primary bands associated with the movement include Bikini Kill, Bratmobile, Heavens to Betsy, Excuse 17, Huggy Bear, Skinned Teen, Emily's Sassy Lime and Sleater-Kinney, small italian band Pankhurst, as well as queercore groups such as Team Dresch and the Third Sex.